-The problem, was that while engagement surveys can highlight trends, they do not necessarily indicate the actions that are needed - leading to the need for further insight gathering through focus groups and follow ups - adding to the timeline.
+The problem was that while engagement surveys can highlight trends, they do not necessarily indicate the actions that are needed - leading to the need for further insight gathering through focus groups and follow ups - adding to the timeline.
 Additionally, task forces are often composed of employees that already have full time responsibilities, for which making sense of the data is a burden taking them away from their core function.

 We were commissioned by our partners to deliver an analysis and recommendations of what could improve their culture.

 We used our High Performance Culture Model to analyze their existing data.
-We were provided their engagement survey results, as well as 2000+ raw comments, from global locations.
-Using our proprietary tools, an Analyst evaluated the data looking at the relationships against our model to determine what was blocking their goals of an engaged and productive workforce.
+We were provided their engagement survey results, as well as 2000+ raw comments from global locations.
+Using our proprietary tools, an Analyst evaluated the data looking at the relationships against our model to determine what was blocking their goal of an engaged and productive workforce.
 We provided a report, executive overview, and a debrief to walk through recommendations.

 Within 10 business days, a full report was delivered and a debrief was conducted, which: